6 Data Access

 query/REPRODUCE.md DuckDB-CLI / Python / R re-run snippets

 Each *.sql file is fully interpolated, GCS-URL-based, and copy-paste runnable (prefixed with the INSTALL/LOAD it needs).
 Re-run query/integrated_*.sql in DuckDB and you get back exactly the rows in the matching .csv — the manifest.json md5 checksums let you confirm it.
-The same SQL is what calcofi4r::cc_match_bio_env() executes and attaches as attr(x, "sql"), so the app, the package, and a hand-written query are all the same single source of truth.
+The same SQL is what calcofi4r::cc_match_bio_env() executes and attaches as attr(x, "sql"), what the browser-based CalCOFI Query generates as its SQL panel, and what a hand-written query produces — a single source of truth across R, Python, the CLI and JavaScript.

 The recurring example through these pages is Pacific sardine (Sardinops sagax) larvae matched to CTD-bottle temperature, Q1 2018, with relaxed (5 km / 72 hr) matching.